na-na-hi/renget/archive/oebpx.md

 As I continued on my journey, I encountered a sandstorm that nearly engulfed me.
 I had to seek shelter behind a large rock formation, and as I waited for the storm to pass, I felt a sense of awe at the power of nature.
 The wind howled and the sand whipped around me, creating a symphony of sound and motion that was both terrifying and beautiful.

 Despite the challenges, I was determined to reach my destination.
 I pushed on through the heat and the sand, and finally, after what felt like an eternity, I caught sight of a small village in the distance.
 It was the home of the sand people, and I felt a mix of excitement and apprehension as I approached it.

+>017: Journey to the Desert (3/3)

+As I stumbled across the sand dunes, my vision started to blur and my feet felt heavy as if they were made of lead.
+The scorching sun above me beat down mercilessly, and I felt like I was on the brink of collapsing.
+My thoughts were jumbled and I could hardly string together a coherent sentence.

+Suddenly, everything went black, and I woke up in a strange place, surrounded by a group of Serval-cat-people, Cheetah-people, and Sand cat-people.
+It took me a moment to remember where I was and why I was there.

+My head throbbed painfully as I tried to speak, but my voice was barely a whisper.
+I noticed that the desert people were speaking a different dialect of Kash'gonian, and I struggled to understand what they were saying.

+Despite my condition, I managed to explain to them why I was there and about my travels and experiences with the Kash'gon.
+They listened intently, and I saw a glimmer of curiosity in their eyes.

+As my consciousness began to fade again, a tall Serval woman named Razina stepped forward and volunteered to be my guide.
+She offered me water and offered to build a small sand tent for me using magic.
+I watched in wonder as she effortlessly created a shelter out of sand where I could rest.
+Her movements were graceful and fluid, and I could sense a quiet strength in her demeanor.

+I looked around and saw that there were indeed three types of Sand People.
+The Serval and Cheetah were tall and lanky, while the Sand Cat were short and buff.
+They moved with a grace that I had never seen before.

+Razina noticed my curious gaze and explained, "We use magic to help us move with ease in the desert, to find water and food, and to heal.
+With magic, we can even make sand waves and ski on it."

+I watched as they demonstrated their abilities, creating a sand wave and riding it like it was water.
+It was like nothing I had ever seen before.

+As I drifted in and out of consciousness, I couldn't help but notice how the desert people lived in such harsh and unforgiving conditions.
+Despite their challenging circumstances, they seemed to be content and at peace with themselves and their surroundings.

+I knew that my journey with the sand people would be full of challenges and obstacles, but I was determined to learn more about their way of life and gain a deeper understanding of the Kash'gon culture.